SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 | Job name | The name of the pipeline
 | Job id | The internal ID of the job
 | Job execution id | The Dremio ID of this execution
-| Source collection | The name of the Cumulocity IoT source collection
+| Source collection | The name of the Cumulocity IoT base collection
-| Target dataset | The folder name in the data lake
+| Target table | The folder name in the data lake
 | Target folder | The path to the target table in the data lake
-| Dir0 | The name of the folder to which the pipeline has offloaded the data
 | Last watermark | The last watermark which indicates the data in the Cumulocity IoT collection that has already been processed

-**CTAS results**
+**Offloading results**

 During offloading Dremio organizes the data in newly created files within the data lake, following a temporal folder hierarchy.
 For each of those files the following information is provided: